This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 1. The amount of unused office space has never been that high

-Because of the pandemic, on-site space usage has shifted significantly as hybrid work models are rising.
-Experts expect that the demand for office space in some major cities will be 20% lower by 20301.
+On-site space usage has shifted significantly as hybrid work models are rising.
+Experts expect that the demand for office space in some major cities will be 20% lower by 2030.
 This is because hybrid work setups, where employees split their time between home and work, are still popular.
-COVID-19 has also sped up the trend of people moving out of urban centers.
-This has led to a decrease in population density, which affects workspace demand even more.
+COVID-19 has also sped up the trend of people moving out of urban centers, which led to a decrease in population density, which affects workspace demand even more.

 2. Employees want in-person interactions but prefer the comfort of home